alvaro1991/github-search/README.md

 # Github Search App

-A simple application that lists all the GitHub repositories of a given user / organization with Angular
+A simple application that lists all the GitHub repositories of a given topic with stars parameter with Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.